ostanton/TailsEngine/README.md

         - Gradient effects with vertex colours?
 - Registry base class
     - Child templated class with further children like EntityRegistry, InputModifierRegistry, WidgetRegistry, etc.
-- Animated sprites
 - Entity collision
     - Each entity has a `getGlobalBounds()` method?
 And/or a bool for `canCollide` or something.
 Need this optimised, only check collisions with entities near the current entity!
 CollisionManager??
 - Tilemap stuff
 - Audio manager for global sound + music playing
     - midi support
     - custom soundstream stuff
-- Overlay states
-    - A stack (or just plain vector since they overlay?) that draw over the main stack and tick independently.
-    - Or scrap the whole stack idea and just go with a level class and separate widgets that have no bearing on the level?
-    - If keeping with states, how would a HUD work?
-The level AND hud tick and draw, but then how do you stop them ticking (and maybe drawing) when opening the pause menu?
-Overlay states fix this?
-But how do you draw the pause menu over the HUD overlay?
-Remove the overlay?
-It doesn't seem very simple.
-Unless there's a separate Z ordering of layers???
-Each state has layers?
-HUD and level go into one state, call it the GameState.
-PauseState is pushed, GameState no longer ticks or draws (maybe), and the PauseState is instead the one on top.
-So now we have the same state system but now states have a vector of layers.
-States can then be derived from?
-So users can create their own PauseState, GameState, etc.?
-What would the type of the vector be?
-StateLayer?
-UI screens and levels would need to derive from that then!
-Users can then make their own layers by deriving StateLayer!
 - Engine default settings struct
     - User either subclasses or creates an object from it, sets the object types via template parameters (class template so they can both derive and/or instance it?) and pass that into the engine init method?
     - Would require a base Settings struct, so the templated class one derives it and the engine just has a pointer to the base one!
     - Would be used to set default registries, maybe GameMode or something if going down the Unreal-style path, etc.
 - Screenshot ability?
-    - RenderWindow::capture() - returns an sf::Image, save it to file in save/captures/?
+    - RenderWindow::capture() - returns an sf::Image, save it to file in `save/captures`?
 SFML docs says it's deprecated and instead to update a texture with the window as input!
 - GameSettings.ini
     - settings file for game-specific settings, like audio volume, maybe resolution/window size?, fullscreen, etc.
 - Whenever modules are fully supported (could be never lol!) move to that C++ version and move to them.
 Much faster compilations!